 - 夕方、家族みんなで炬燵に入って喋るのが常であった (Yuugata, kazoku minna de kotatsu ni haitte shaberu no ga tsune deatta)

 The culturally-unique word here is 炬燵 (kotatsu), which is a heated table that combines a wooden frame with a blanket and some sort of heat source to warm the underside of the table.
 While these are somewhat common in Japan, I’ve never seen anything quite like it in the U.S., though it’s possible there are similar items in other countries.
+(Here’s another interesting page with some details about kotatsu tables in Japanese culture, as well as steps to build your own.)

 Let’s go through a few options for how to render this term: